securitybunker/databunker.org/content/doc/introduction/_index.md

 # Prev/next pager order (if `docs_section_pager` enabled in `params.toml`)
 weight: 1
 ---
+Here is a simple truth: Conventional database encryption often provides a **false sense of security**.

+## The Hidden Risks of Traditional Database Security:

+* Conventional encryption often only protects data at the storage or disk level
+* **SQL Injection Vulnerability:** Malicious actors can easily access plain text data through SQL injection
+* **Unfiltered GraphQL Queries:** Attackers can retrieve unencrypted data via incorrectly filtered queries

+## Introducing Databunker

+Databunker is a special secure storage system designed to protect:
+* Personally Identifiable Information (PII)
+* Protected Health Information (PHI)
+* Payment Card Industry (PCI) data
+* Know Your Customer (KYC) records

-## Product brief
+## Key Features:

-Databunker is a special secure storage system designed to store and protect **Personally Identifiable Information (PII)**, **Protected Health Information (PHI)**, **Payment Card Industry (PII)**, and **Know Your Customer (KYC)** records.
-It was built to prevent sensitive data exposure through **SQL injection** and **unfiltered GraphQL queries**, offering superior protection compared to standard database encryption provided by major database or cloud vendors.
-Additionally, the product is fully compliant with GDPR regulations.

-Databunker is a fully open-source project available under the commercially friendly **MIT license**.
+* **Open-Source:** Fully available under the commercially friendly MIT license

-### The hidden risks of traditional database encryption

-From security perspective conventional database encryption often provides only a **false sense of security**.
-Data is usually encrypted solely at the storage or disk level.
-In the event of **SQL injection** or **incorrectly filtered GraphQL queries**, malicious actors can effortlessly access your data in plain text.

-### Solution with Databunker
+* **GDPR Compliant:** Built with privacy regulations in mind
+* **Superior Protection:** Goes beyond standard database encryption offered by major vendors

+## How Databunker Revolutionizes Data Security:
-Databunker offers a paradigm shift in customer data protection:
+Databunker introduces a new approach to customer data protection:
+1. **Secure Indexing:** Utilizes hash-based indexing for all search indexes
+1. **No Clear Text Storage:** Ensures all information is encrypted, enhancing overall security
-1. By default, bulk retrieval of user records is disabled, providing an additional layer of defense against potential breaches.
+1. **Restricted Bulk Retrieval:** Bulk retrieval is disabled by default, adding an extra layer of defense
-2. Your backend communicates with Databunker through API calls, akin to NoSQL database practices, rather than relying on traditional SQL queries.
+1. **API-Based Communication:** Backend interacts with Databunker through API calls, similar to NoSQL solutions
-3. To access user records, partial user information such as an email address coupled with an access token is required.
-Additionally, users can be looked up by their phone number, login name, or unique user ID (UUID token).
-4. Secure hash-based indexing is utilized for all search indexes by default, further fortifying data protection measures.
-5. Databunker ensures that no information is stored in clear text, enhancing overall security.
+1. **Record Token:** Databunker creates a secured version of your data object - an object UUID token that is safe to use in your database

+Don't let your sensitive data become the next breach headline

 ![Pseudonymized identity](/img/pseudonymized-identity.png)